What We Offer

 What is Utah Global Investments?

 We are Utah Global Investments (UGI), and we are a USCIS Designated EB-5 Regional Center.
 UGI was launched by a tech entrepreneur with years of international business experience, and an experienced immigration and business attorney.
 We are one of a small number of authorized and active Regional Centers in the State of Utah.
-We focus on investing EB-5 funds into primarily commercial real-estate developments in the assisted living sector.

 I've read about fraud in the EB-5 industry.
 Is this something I need to be worried about?